sedukull/githubmembers/Readme.md

   - Returns all the endpoints implemented by the service.

 ## Additional Info
-  - No additional authentication mechanism to github api is provided.
   - The app access the default public github api.
   - The time out parameter to github can be configured through app_config.json.

-## pre-requisites
+## prerequisites
-- Configure the app_config.json for github api endpoint information, timeout etc.
+- Configure the app_config.json for github api, timeout etc.
+- App for now uses the github token to connect to github api.
+This needs to be configured under app_config.json under 'auth' section.
+- The best and secure way to store, retrieve API keys in a environment is through HSM. storing through config is not the correct way of doing it.
+For demo purpose, we store it here.

 ## Setup Information